Board of Directors

 Ariel Emanuel has served as a member of our board of directors since 2007.
-Mr. Emanuel was a founding partner of Endeavor, a leading talent agency that merged with the William Morris Agency in 2009, creating WME Entertainment (now known as Endeavor Co., or Endeavor).
-Mr. Emanuel was an integral part of Endeavor's success and provided its vision.
-Mr. Emanuel is now Chief Executive Officer and a member of the board of directors of WME Entertainment, which acquired IMG, a global leader in sports, fashion and media, in 2013.
-Mr. Emanuel is also a member of the Board of Trustees of the Museum of Contemporary Art (MOCA) and The Perelman Center for the Performing Arts, and serves as a Director of WI Investment Holdings, Inc., Raine Holdings, LLC and various Endeavor-related entities.
+Mr. Emanuel co-founded the Endeavor talent agency in 1995, which merged with the William Morris Agency in 2009 to form WME.
+In 2014, WME acquired sports, fashion, media and events company, IMG.
+Additional acquisitions have included UFC, the world’s premier professional mixed martial arts (MMA) organization, and arts and media company, Frieze, among others.
+In 2017, Emanuel announced the formation of a holding company for his global portfolio, Endeavor.
+Mr. Emanuel is also a member of the Board of Trustees of the Museum of Contemporary Art (MOCA), The Perelman Center for the Performing Arts and Wish.
+He also serves as a Director of WI Investment Holdings, Inc., Raine Holdings, LLC and various Endeavor-related entities.

 Ping Fu has served as a member of our board of directors since June 2018.
 Fu describes herself as an artist and a scientist whose chosen expression is business.
 In 1997, Ping co-founded Geomagic, which was acquired by 3D Systems in February 2013.
 The 3D imaging and 3D printing technologies she created fundamentally change the way products are designed and manufactured around the world.
 She was also part of the team that created the NCSA Mosaic software that led to Netscape and Internet Explorer.
 Ping has received numerous awards, including the Outstanding American by Choice award from U.S. Citizenship and Immigration Services, the Ernst & Young and Inc. Magazine's Entrepreneur of the Year.